Are dementia and Alzheimer’s the same thing?

 A whole-person approach

-Dementia is not just about a disease or condition — it’s about people.
+Dementia is not just about a disease or condition; it’s about people.
 How we frame, respond to, and support someone living with dementia can influence their trajectory and quality of life.

-That’s why we see the whole person and the whole picture — not just decline but strength, retained abilities, and ongoing relationships.
+That’s why we see the whole person and the whole picture, not just decline but strength, retained abilities, and ongoing relationships.

 Whether you’re processing a new diagnosis, supporting someone you love, or navigating your own cognitive concerns, Upside Stories offers therapy and tailored programs designed for midlife and beyond.
-For many, these responsibilities begin earlier — especially if you’re supporting older parents.
+For many, these responsibilities begin earlier, especially if you’re supporting older parents.

 Our evidence-based, person-centred approach helps you:

-Understand what’s happening — with a strengths-based lens
+Understand what’s happening through a strengths-based lens

-Build practical strategies and plan ahead
+Learn about practical strategies and plan ahead

-Strengthen relationships and communication
+Explore relationships and communication

 Reconnect with what gives your life meaning and purpose